tapjs/tapjs/readme.markdown

   `pragma +strict` line in the TAP data to turn strictness on, or `pragma -strict` to turn strictness off.

+- `bail` boolean which is `false` by default and will cause the parser to bail out (including emitting a synthetic `Bail out!` line) whenever a failed test point is encountered.

+- `omitVersion` boolean which is `false` by default and will cause the parser to ignore `TAP version 13` lines.
+Version lines in subtests cause problems with some parsers, so they are always ignored.

 The `parent`, `level` and `buffered` options are reserved for internal use.